-As investors across the globe have seen, the market experienced some volatility last week.
+As investors across the globe have seen, the market had a bumpy ride this week.

-When markets start to get volatile, it’s important to remember a few basic investing principles.
-As you monitor your portfolio during volatile times, make sure to keep these important factors in mind.
+In this article, we’ll unpack a few basic investing principles that are important to keep in mind when the markets take a nosedive.
+As you monitor your portfolio during volatile times, make sure to keep these factors in mind.

 Market Volatility is Normal and it is Important Not to Overreact.

-With last week’s action, it may feel like the market has been bumpy, but when you look at markets historically it hasn’t been as extreme as it may have felt.
+With this week’s action, it may feel like the market has been bumpy, but when you look at markets historically it hasn’t been as extreme as it may have felt.

 During volatile market times, it’s crucial to maintain patience and discipline.
 If you’re an investor, you’re also a human – meaning that it’s not so easy to kick back and stay calm during downward volatility.
 Nobody likes to see the value of their portfolio decline.
-So if you have a financial advisor, the most important thing he or she can do for you in times like this is help you avoid making rash portfolio changes – and stay the balanced long-term course.
+So if you have a financial advisor, the most important thing he or she can do for you when the market takes an unsettling turn is help you avoid making rash portfolio changes – and stay the balanced long-term course.

 A Diversified Portfolio is the Best Way to Position for Whatever Comes Next.